CERCLL Graduate Fellows Program

 - Detailed Timetable for the Project

 - A short letter of reference from a faculty member.
 The letter of recommendation should come from a faculty member with whom the applicant has worked or the chair of their department.
-It should explain how the applicant’s project will benefit the teaching and mission of your department and/or your academic and career progression.
+It should explain how the applicant’s project will benefit the teaching and mission of the department and/or the applicant’s academic and career progression.

-Applications must be submitted using the online application form, with the faculty letter of reference being sent by that person to email@example.com.
-Both application and letter should be received by the deadline to apply: November 30, 2018.
+Applications must be submitted using the online application form, with the faculty letter of reference being sent by the referee to email@example.com.
+Both application and letter should be received by the deadline to apply: November 1, 2021.